abpframework/abp/docs/en/UI/Angular/FormInput-Component.md

 # Form Input Component

-The ABP FormInput Component is a reusable form input component for text type.
+The ABP FormInput Component is a reusable form input component for the text type.

 # Inputs
 * `label`